berrybn/GradWork/AOOPWorkload.md

 `bool isPathToFreedom(MazeCell* startLocation, const std::string& path)`
 - break the string into directions
+- NSEW, Which is a valid direction?
+An invalid direction should give an error message.
+	- If the direction is valid, move to the next node in the maze.
 - recursive function calls because we will need to validate each step

 Function takes as input, start location in the maze, and a string of NSEW, then returns whether that path lets you escape from the maze.